 By accepting payment for providing service, hotels like Days Inn agree to protect the health and safety of their guests, including against bed bug infestations.
 This legal obligation to provide safe and hazard-free conditions is called the “duty of care.”
 If a Days Inn hotel breaks or “breaches” its duty of care by renting out rooms with bed bugs, the hotel may potentially be held liable for compensating any property damage, emotional trauma, and/or personal injury which results.

 If your business trip or family vacation was ruined because a negligent Days Inn hotel provided bed bug infested lodgings, you deserve to have the matter reviewed by an experienced hotel infestation attorney.
-At Whitney, LLP, our accomplished legal team has years of experience litigating a wide variety of injury claims against hotels, motels, and resorts arising out of injuries suffered throughout the United States.
+At Whitney, LLP, our accomplished legal team has years of experience litigating a wide variety of injury claims against hotels, motels, and resorts arising out of injuries suffered throughout Maryland.
 We may be able to obtain compensation for your medical expenses, lost earnings, property damage, and pain and suffering.

 To start discussing your claim in a free and private case evaluation, call the law offices of Whitney, LLP at (410) 583-8000 today.

 Days Inn Locations in the United States

 With an international presence spanning nearly 2,000 global locations, Days Inn has come to be one of the most widely-recognized hotel franchises in the world.
 Since the brand’s establishment in Georgia in 1970, hundreds of Days Inn hotels have appeared throughout the United States, with some popular destinations including but not limited to: